The role of the Council as mandated by the Grand Council is to implement Life Long Learning and Health and Wellness within the Treaty 2 territory.

 The Council duties and responsibilities for Education include ensuring that all matters relating to Education be guided by the principles of the Seven Anishinaabe Teachings, and Anishinaabe Mino Bimaadiziwin, and their related concepts.
 To commission expert studies, review reports, make recommendations, draft laws, and regulations pertaining to education.

-Oversee and direct senior officials in discussion and negotiations on the behalf of the Education Council with various levels of government, and education service providers.
+Advisory to senior officials in discussion and negotiations on the behalf of the Anishinaabek Council with various levels of government, and Life Long Learning.

 Each Anishinaabe member Nation appoints one individual to the Council.

 - Ebb & Flow – Brenda Baptiste

 - Dauphin River – Leonard Sumner

 - Keeseekoowenin – Barry Bone (Chair)

 - Lake Manitoba – Florence Mclean

 - Lake St. Martin – Chris Traverse